 Hives are an itchy, sometimes lumpy rash that appears on the surface of a person’s skin.
-Medications and home remedies can often effectively treat hives and quickly reduce symptoms.
+Medications and home remedies can often effectively treat hives quickly.

 Hives are intensely itchy, discolored, raised areas of skin.
 They may occur anywhere on the body.
 Hives usually have a trigger, both allergic and non-allergic.

 While the symptoms of hives can be very irritating, there are many ways to treat, soothe, and get rid of them.